 - Both standard and high-efficiency top load washers range between 3.1 and 4.0 cubic feet.

-- Front load high-efficiency washers can be 4.0 to an extra large capacity of 5.0 cubic feet.
+- Front load high-efficiency washers can range from 4.0 cubic feet to an extra large capacity of 5.0 cubic feet.
 Most front loaders are between 4.2 and 4.5 cubic feet.

 So, What Does This Mean?